muratk5n/thirdwave/en/2021/08/cuban-missile-crisis.md

 sides, it would be a model for the solution of a later and much more serious crisis.

-Khrushchev AND Kennedy had the first chance to size each other up on June 3, 1961.
+Khrushchev and Kennedy had the first chance to size each other up on June 3, 1961.
 The venue was the US embassy in Vienna... [went badly for JFK, who] assumed that he had been treated that way because of the Bay of Pigs debacle.
 Khrushchev “thought that anyone who was so young